Photon condensation from thermal sources and the limits of heat engines

 We now turn to the second scenario, where there is no direct pumping of the electronic transitions ($\pumpup = \pumpdn = 0$), and the pump is provided by a thermal photon reservoir coupled to the cavity modes ($n_m^h\neq 0$).
 To analyze this case we use the fact that the scattering with the dye produces a Bose-Einstein distribution with temperature $T_c$ and chemical potential $\mu=\omega_d+k T_c\ln p_e/p_g$\cite{klaers_boseeinstein_2010,klaers_statistical_2012,kirton_thermalization_2015,kirton_nonequilibrium_2013}.
-This holds because, from the Kennard-Stepanov relation, we have It may be noted that here the ratio of the rates is being used to define an effective temperature and chemical potential, whereas in Eq.~\eqref{eq:efftemp} it was used to define only the former.
-The two approaches are equivalent, however including a chemical potential means that the effective temperature is the same for all the modes.
+This holds because, from the Kennard-Stepanov relation, we have Note that here the ratio of the rates is being used to define an effective temperature and chemical potential for the dye, whereas in Eq.~\eqref{eq:efftemp} it was used to define only a temperature.
+These different definitions give different temperatures but the same results.

-The external photon reservoir, in the absence of the dye, would drive the cavity modes to another equilibrium state, with temperature $T_h$ and $\mu=0$.
+The external thermal photon reservoir, in the absence of the dye, would drive the cavity modes to another equilibrium state, with temperature $T_h$ and $\mu=0$.
 However, because $\kappa\ll\Gamma_m^e,\Gamma_m^a$, the distribution is accurately approximated by that produced by the dye.
 The external reservoir nonetheless plays an important role, determining the total population and hence the chemical potential in the steady-state.
 Since it is the only source or sink of particles, the total flux between it and the cavity modes vanishes in the steady-state, which implies that the total photon number in the cavity is the same as that in the corresponding reservoir states,